There is a difference between praying during difficulty and making it difficult to pray.

 However, there are those who may think it is good to create obstacles to prayer as if this will make the prayers more effective.
 It is wrong to purposefully create burdens for those who need to pray.
-We should be clearing the path, lightening the burden, increasing grace for those who need to pray.
+We should be clearing the path, lightening the burden, and increasing grace for those who need to pray.

-In some cultures, men piece their flesh with hooks or crucify their bodies in empty efforts to be holy.
+In some cultures, men pierce their flesh with hooks or crucify their bodies in empty efforts to be holy.
 I have heard stories of people crawling on their knees along the path where they believed Jesus had walked… thinking that their prayers will be heard and answered.
 Christians should practice the discipline of prayer and not the ascetic punishment of prayer as if we were pagans.

-God hears our prayers because He is gracious, not because you have done something to catch His attention.
+God hears our prayers because He is gracious, not because we have done something to catch His attention.
 God hears our prayers on the basis of the works of Jesus Christ, not our good works.